-3.3 MS scholar should complete Core, Elective and Specialization courses as defined by the department with a minimum CGPA of 2.50/4.00 for the award of MS degree.
-The total number of credit hrs for completion of MS degree is 30.
+- 3.3 MS student should complete Core, Elective and Specialization courses as defined by the department with a minimum CGPA of 2.50/4.00 for the award of MS degree.
+The total number of credit hours for completion of MS degree is 30.

-The above options are permissible depending on approved courses plans of the respective degree programs and not violting the HEC plans.
+- The above options are permissible depending on approved courses plans of the respective degree programs and not violting the HEC plans / rules.

-3.6 A registered scholar can submit a thesis only if his/her registration in the program is active (registered).
+- 3.6 A registered student can submit a thesis only if his/her registration in the program is active (registered).

 - 3.8.1 Dean of the Faculty – Coordinator